Daeteria/python-parallel-perf-tester/README.md

 ./docker_run.sh --config example_configs/sum.json
 ```

-The script access the following arguments:
+The script accepts the following arguments:
 - `--config`: The config file to use
 - `--no-build`: Optionally skip build and only run the (existing) image.
 - `--img_name`: Optionally specify a custom image name.
 Defaults to `pppt` (Python parallel perf tester).